Regularization from Superpositions of Time Evolutions: Abstract

 \section{Abstract}

-Short-time approximations and path integrals can be dominated by high-energy or large-field contributions, especially in the presence of singular interactions, motivating regulators that are suppressive yet removable.
-Standard regulators typically impose such suppressions by hand (e.g. cutoffs, higher-derivative terms, heat-kernel smearing, lattice discretizations), while here we show that closely related smooth filters can arise as the \emph{conditional} map produced by interference in a coherently controlled, postselected superposition of evolutions.
-A successful postselection implements a single heralded operator that is a \emph{coherent} linear combination of time-evolution operators.
-For a Gaussian superposition of time translations in quantum mechanics, the postselected step is $V_{\sigma,\Delta t}=e^{-iH\Delta t}\,e^{-\frac12\sigma^2\Delta t^2H^2}$, i.e.\ the desired unitary step multiplied by a Gaussian energy filter suppressing energies above order $1/(\sigma\Delta t)$.
-This renders short-time kernels in time-sliced path-integral approximations well behaved for singular potentials, while the target unitary dynamics is recovered as $\sigma\to0$ and (for fixed $\sigma$) also as $\Delta t\to0$ at fixed $t$.
-In scalar QFT, a \emph{local} Gaussian smearing of the quartic coupling induces a positive $(\sigma^2/2)\phi^8$ term in the Euclidean action, providing a symmetry-compatible large-field stabilizer; it is naturally viewed as an irrelevant operator whose effects can be renormalized at fixed $\sigma$ (together with a conventional UV regulator) and removed by taking $\sigma\to0$.
-We give short-time error bounds and analyze multi-step success probabilities.
+Short-time approximations and path integrals may be dominated by high-energy or large-field contributions, especially for singular interactions, motivating regulators that suppress such contributions while remaining removable.
+We show that smooth regulators of this kind can arise as conditional maps generated by interference in coherently controlled, postselected superpositions of time evolutions.
+In quantum mechanics, a Gaussian superposition of short-time translations produces a Gaussian energy filter that renders time-sliced kernels well behaved for singular potentials while recovering the target unitary dynamics when the regulator is removed and in the continuum limit.
+We also discuss a related momentum-space regulator obtained by coherently smearing a kinetic prefactor.
+In scalar quantum field theory, local Gaussian smearing of the quartic coupling induces a positive local $\phi^8$ term in the Euclidean action, providing a symmetry-compatible large-field stabilizer.
+We derive short-time error bounds, analyze multi-step success probabilities, and discuss how the construction can be used as a removable regulator together with conventional ultraviolet regularization.